potohodnica/potohodnica/_posts/recepti/2022-02-26-red-lentil-curry.markdown

   * 1 cup red lentil
   * 2 cups vegetable or chicken stock
   * 1 can coconut milk
-  * 1 can tomato pult
+  * 1 can tomato pulp
   * salt and pepper
   * naan bread and lime weges, for serving